neardata-eu/spark-mdr/README.md

 sudo singularity build viacontainer.sif viacontainer.def
 mv viacontainer.sif ~/viacontainer.sif

+Make sure you edit the configuration files in in via/singularity/conf directory to match your cluster configuration before you build the singularity.
+Mainly, you'll have to put the master IP in hadoop/core-site.xml and the working nodes in the end of zookeeper/conf/zoo.cf.

 then, make sure you copy the image to every working node.

 ### Running the experiments